craigmcn/craigmcn.github.io/_posts/2020-01-27-aint-no-mountain-high-enough.md

 ---
-title: "Ain't No Mountain High Enough"
+title: "Ain’t No Mountain High Enough"
 date: 2020-01-27T11:45:00-0800
-excerpt: "This week’s instalment of Music Monday is Ain't No Mountain High Enough.
+excerpt: "This week’s instalment of Music Monday is Ain’t No Mountain High Enough.
 The 1967 Marvin Gaye and Tammi Terrell original and a 1970 cover by Diana Ross."
 layout: post
 categories:
 - People